MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 :::image type="content" source="../media/diagram-steps-box-identity-1.png" alt-text="Diagram of the steps within phase 1 of the initial deployment objectives." border="true":::

-<a name='connect-all-of-your-users-to-azure-ad-and-federate-with-on-premises-identity-systems'></a>

 #### Connect all of your users to Microsoft Entra ID and federate with on-premises identity systems

 Maintaining a healthy pipeline of your employees' identities and the necessary security artifacts (groups for authorization and endpoints for extra access policy controls) puts you in the best place to use consistent identities and controls in the cloud.

 Follow these steps:

-1. [Choose an authentication option](https://aka.ms/auth-options).
+1. [Choose an authentication option](/entra/identity/hybrid/connect/choose-ad-authn).
 Microsoft Entra ID provides you the best brute force, DDoS, and password spray protection, but make the decision that's right for your organization and your compliance needs.

-2. Only bring the identities you absolutely need.
+1. Only bring the identities you absolutely need.
 For example, use going to the cloud as an opportunity to leave behind service accounts that only make sense on-premises.
 Leave on-premises privileged roles behind.

-3. If your enterprise has more than 100,000 users, groups, and devices combined [build a high performance sync box](https://aka.ms/aadconnectperf) that will keep your life cycle up to date.
+1. If your enterprise has more than 100,000 users, groups, and devices combined [build a high performance sync box](/entra/identity/hybrid/connect/plan-connect-performance-factors) that will keep your life cycle up to date.

-<a name='establish-your-identity-foundation-with-azure-ad'></a>

 #### Establish your Identity Foundation with Microsoft Entra ID